circe/circe/README.md

 * [scalist][scalist]: A [Todoist][todoist] API client.
 * [scala-jsonapi][scala-jsonapi]:  Scala support library for integrating the JSON API spec with Spray, Play! or Circe
 * [scala-json-rpc]: [JSON-RPC][json-rpc] 2.0 library for Scala and Scala.js
+* [scalatest-json-circe]: Scalatest matchers for Json with appropriate equality and descriptive error messages.
 * [Scio][scio]: A Scala API for Apache Beam and Google Cloud Dataflow, uses circe for JSON IO
 * [seals][seals]: Tools for schema evolution and language-integrated schemata (derives circe encoders and decoders).
 * [Slick-pg][slick-pg]: [Slick][slick] extensions for PostgreSQL.